 The next time you're craving a healthy snack and you grab an apple, you may want to snag one for your dog, too.

 On top of this, apples keep dogs' pearly whites clean and freshen their breath.
-And, of course, they are tasty, so your canine will no doubt fall in love with them.

 You'll also love the fact that apples are affordable treats, so you can treat your dog time and time again without having to break the bank.